 hOmeLabs vs Frigidaire — which dehumidifier is better?+

-The Frigidaire is better for most basements because its built-in pump allows hands-free continuous drainage.
-The hOmeLabs matches the Frigidaire on dehumidification performance and costs about the same, but lacks the pump.
-If you have a floor drain, either works well.
+The Frigidaire ($314) is better for basements needing a built-in pump for hands-free continuous drainage.
+The hOmeLabs ($212) now includes Wi-Fi and covers 7,000 sq. ft. at a much lower price, but lacks the pump.
+If you have a floor drain, the hOmeLabs is the better value.

 How often do I empty the hOmeLabs dehumidifier?+